DJBarnes/django-adminlte2-pdq/docs/source/configuration.rst

 ADMINLTE2_ADMIN_MENU_IN_TREE
 ----------------------------

-By default the sidebar will render a root entry for each app in the project.
+By default the admin sidebar will render a root entry for each app in the project.
 Each app entry will be a tree that can be collapsed and expanded to reveal entries for the models in that app.

-If you would like to put the entire admin sidebar section also into a tree so that not only can apps be collapsed and expanded out, but also the entire admin section can be collapsed and expanded out, set this setting to ``True``.
+Additionally, the entire admin sidebar section can be grouped into a tree.
+This will allow the entire admin menu section to be collapsable.
+To enable this behavior, change this setting to ``True``.

 .. note::

-    You can refer to the :ref:`menu:tree` section of the :doc:`menu` page for more information about how trees work and are defined manually.
+    You can refer to the :ref:`menu:tree` section of the :doc:`menu` page for more information about how trees work and are defined.

 :Type: ``bool``
 :Default: ``False``